February 8, 2020

 By Patricia Sohn

 For many years, the conventional wisdom was that Palestinians wanted a Palestinian state.
 The Palestinian state was the Palestine Liberation Organization’s (PLO) standard policy agenda.
-For at least two decades, important Palestinian thinkers and leaders argue in favor, instead, of a bi-national state.
+For at least two decades, important Palestinian thinkers and leaders argued in favor, instead, of a bi-national state.
 Indeed, Palestinian negotiators have, historically, used the bi-national state idea as part of a negotiation strategy.
 It is important to note that Israeli scholars, too, have debated the bi-national state option.
 The argument seems to center upon which type of bi-national state, as well as the need to overcome the general population’s (public) rejection of that option.

 I had an interesting conversation some years ago with a Palestinian friend and colleague in Jerusalem.
 He was willing to be critical of Israel on a number of issues, for example, suggesting that maintaining the Green Line as a border between Israel and Palestine constituted a form of “Apartheid.”
 But, in the end, even with the critique, he suggested that most Palestinians in the West Bank now (quietly – not publicly) want a bi-national state and that many – despite being critical publicly – would welcome citizenship in Israel.
 Indeed, I would suggest that the now popular “Apartheid” argument hinges, conceptually, on the bi-national state as its operating assumption and goal, even while many individuals state publicly that they do not want the bi-national state option.